 - Open your mouth and form an O shape with your lips.
 Put your tongue on the left corner of your lip and trace your tongue all the way around your lips.
 Once you complete the circle, go the other direction.
 Don’t move your jaw, you want your tongue doing all the work.

 6. Coordination Exercises

-Once you have practiced enough articulation exercises, you are ready to put everything together and start practicing coordination.
+Once you have practiced articulation exercises, you are ready to put everything together and start coordination exercises.
 Some coordination exercises you can use are:

 - Say “puh tuh kuh” three times.
 Start slow then gradually increase your speed.

 The activities listed above are just a few of the techniques that are commonly used during Speech therapy sessions.

 While it is possible to do these exercises at home, for the most effective result, we recommend scheduling an appointment with a Speech therapist.

 Speech therapists are trained to deal with all types of language disorders you might experience after a TBI and may develop a personalized training program to target your specific needs.